 To extend the classical nomenclature on mitochondrial coupling states (Section 2.6) by a concept-driven terminology that explicitly incorporates information on the meaning of respiratory states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation (Gnaiger 2009).
-Diagnostically meaningful and reproducible conditions are defined for measuring mitochondrial function and respiratory capacities of core energy metabolism.
-Standard respiratory coupling states are obtained while maintaining a defined ET-pathway state with constant fuel substrates and inhibitors of specific branches of the ET-pathway.
 Concept-driven nomenclature aims at mapping the meaning and concept behind the words and acronyms onto the forms of words and acronyms (Miller 1991).
 The focus of concept-driven nomenclature is primarily the conceptual why, along with clarification of the experimental how.
-(Table 1).

 Table 1.
-Coupling states and rates, and residual oxygen consumption in mitochondrial preparations.
-Respiration- and phosphorylation-flux, J{kO_2} and J{P^} , are rates, characteristic of a state in conjunction with the protonmotive force, pmF.
+Coupling states and residual oxygen consumption in mitochondrial preparations in relation to respiration- and phosphorylation-flux, J{kO_2} and J{P} , and protonmotive force, pmf.
 Coupling states are established at kinetically-saturating concentrations of fuel substrates and O_2 .

-State Rate $J{ m kO_2}$ $J{ m P}$ pmF Inducing factors Limiting factors LEAK L low, cation leak-dependent respiration 0 max. back-flux of cations including proton leak, proton slip J{P} = 0: (1) without ADP, L(n); (2) max.
-ATP/ADP ratio, $L(T)$; or (3) inhibition of the phosphorylation-pathway, L(Omy) OXPHOS P high, ADP- stimulated respiration, OXPHOS- capacity max. high kinetically- saturating [ADP] and [P i] $J{ m P imes}$ by phosphorylation-pathway capacity; or $J{ m kO_2}$ by ET-capacity ET E max., noncoupled respiration, ET-capacity 0 low optimal external uncoupler concentration for max. $J{\text{O2},E}$ $J{ m kO_2}$ by ET-capacity ROX Rox min., residual O_2 consumption 0 0 $J{O{2},Rox}$ in non-ET- pathway oxidation reactions inhibition of all ET-pathways; or absence of fuel substrates
+State $oldsymbol{J{ ext{kO}2}}$ $oldsymbol{J{\mathrm{P}}}{\! imes}$ pmf Inducing factors Limiting factors LEAK L; low, cation leak- dependent respiration 0 max. back-flux of cations including proton leak, proton slip J{P} = 0: (1) without ADP, L(n); (2) max.
+ATP/ADP ratio, $L(T)$; or (3) inhibition of the phosphorylation- pathway, $L(Omy)$ OXPHOS P; high, ADP- stimulated respiration, OXPHOS-capacity max. high kinetically- saturating [ADP] and [P i] $J{\rm Pw}$ by phosphorylation-pathway capacity; or $J{ m kO2}$ by ET-capacity ET E; max., noncoupled respiration, ET-capacity 0 low optimal external uncoupler concentration for max. $J{O{2},E}$ $J{ m kO_2}$ by ET-capacity ROX Rox; min., residual O 2 consumption 0 0 $J{O_2,Rox}$ in non-ET-pathway oxidation reactions inhibition of all ET- pathways; or absence of fuel substrates

-LEAK: The contribution of intrinsically uncoupled O2 consumption is studied by preventing the stimulation of phosphorylation either in the absence of ADP or by inhibition of the phosphorylation-pathway.
+To provide a diagnostic reference for respiratory capacities of core energy metabolism, the capacity of oxidative phosphorylation, OXPHOS, is measured at kinetically-saturating concentrations of ADP and P_i.
+The oxidative ET-capacity reveals the limitation of OXPHOS-capacity mediated by the phosphorylation-pathway.
+The ET- and phosphorylation-pathways comprise coupled segments of the OXPHOS-system.
+By application of external uncouplers, ET-capacity is measured as noncoupled respiration.
+The contribution of intrinsically uncoupled O2 consumption is studied by preventing the stimulation of phosphorylation either in the absence of ADP or by inhibition of the phosphorylation-pathway.
 The corresponding states are collectively classified as LEAK-states when O2 consumption compensates mainly for ion leaks, including the proton leak.
-The chelator EGTA is added to mt-respiration media to bind free Ca2+, thus limiting cation cycling.
+Defined coupling states are induced by: (I) adding cation chelators such as EGTA, binding free Ca2+ and thus limiting cation cycling; (2) adding